LEAD TRAINING FAQS

 Who is responsible for enforcing the rule?

 US EPA is the enforcing agency.
 In addition, EPA has the authority to authorize states, tribes and territories to administer their own RRP program that would operate in lieu of the EPA regulations.
-Currently the following states have been authorized by EPA and may have different compliance requirements from the federal program: Alabama, Georgia, Iowa, Kansas, Massachusetts, Mississippi, North Carolina, Oregon, Rhode Island, Utah, Washington, and Wisconsin.
+Currently, the following states have been authorized by EPA and may have different compliance requirements from the federal program: Alabama, Georgia, Iowa, Kansas, Massachusetts, Mississippi, North Carolina, Oregon, Rhode Island, Utah, Washington, and Wisconsin.

 What is the legal status of this guide?

 This FAQ guide was prepared pursuant to section 212 of SBREFA.
 EPA has tried to help explain in this guide what you must do to comply with the Toxic Substances Control Act (TSCA) and EPA’2s lead regulations.
 However, this guide has no legal effect and does not create any legal rights.
 Compliance with the procedures described in this guide does not establish compliance with the rule or establish a presumption or inference of compliance.
-The legal requirements that apply to renovation work are governed by EPA’s 2008 Lead Rule, which governs if there is any inconsistency between the rule and the information in this guide.

 Is painting considered renovation if no surface preparation activity occurs?